cdaecke/md_news_clickcount/Readme.md

 # TYPO3 Extension `md_news_clickcount`
-With this extension you are able, to count views of `ext:news`-records.
+With this extension you are able, to count views/clicks of `ext:news`-records.
 Additionally it integrates a new option in the plugin of `ext:news` to show records ordered by views.
 On top there is a scheduler task for automatically reset all counts.